 - Cornstarch: Tofu has a lot of moisture so the cornstarch helps it get crispy.
 You can also use arrowroot powder if you prefer.

-- Fresh ginger, garlic, and scallions: These ingredients will make the stir fry explode with flavour.
+- Fresh ginger, garlic, and scallions (green onions): These ingredients will make the stir fry explode with flavour.
 If you don’t have scallions, shallots are a great substitute.

-- Small red chili:ย I don’t like this stir fry to numb my mouth with heat but I do like it spicy.
+- Small red chili:ย I don’t like this stir fry to numb my mouth with heat but I do like a bit of a spicy sauce.
 Thai red chilis add great flavour and heat.
 2 thinly sliced give me the perfect amount of heat.
 Use as little or as much as you’d like.
 You can also use a 1/2 a tablespoon of chili sauce such as sambal oelek, if you wish.

 - Soy sauce: I always use a low-sodium soy sauce, or Tamari.
 I also like Shoyu which is a Japanese-style soy sauce.
 If you happen to have dark soy sauce, add 1/2 a teaspoon.
 It doesn’t not have much flavour but gives a lovely colour to the stir fry.

 - Shaoxing wine: Thisย is a Chinese rice wine.
 Itย is aย key ingredient that helps add that authentic restaurant flavour you may have found difficult to replicate at home.
-But no, you don’t need to make a special trip to buy this ingredient.
+But no, you don’t need to make a special trip to make the stir fry sauce.
 If you don’t have it replace it with mirin, dry sherry, fish sauce, or simply use water.

 - Sweetener: For the sweet component I use coconut sugar.
-Feel free to use cane sugar, honey, maple syrup, or any other sweetener of your choice.
+Feel free to use cane sugar, brown sugar, honey, maple syrup, or any other sweetener of your choice.

 - Toasted cashews and sesame seeds:ย These are optional but I love the bit of crunch.
 You can use peanuts, if you prefer.